riptano/astra-portal-getting-started/gettingStartedWithAstraBlock/README.md

 None

 ## 1 Introduction to Astra Block
 With Astra Block, you can stream real-time blockchain data directly to your Astra database.
-Simply enable the feature within Astra, create a blockchain database and start receiving real-time blockchain data.
+Simply request access to the feature within Astra (we'll enable it for your account within 24 hours) and you can instantly create a blockchain database that auto updates as new blocks are mined.

 We currently support Ethereum Mainnet and testnets, with Polygon and Bitcoin coming soon.
 Interested in support for other chains?
 [Let us know](mailto:blockchain@datastax.com).

+We currently support the following data models:
+- Blocks
+- Contracts
+- Transactions
+- NFTs
+- Tokens
+- Token Transfers
+- Traces
+- Logs
+- Dashboard Analytics

+Interested in support for other data?
+[Let us know](mailto:blockchain@datastax.com).

+Full schema can be viewed in [our docs](https://docs.datastax.com/en/astra-serverless/docs/block/overview.html).

 ## 2 Example Queries
+Once you've created your database, navigate to the CQL console and try the queries below:

 Get an NFT by contract address and token id:
 ```SQL